|LETTER CONCERNING THE CORONAVIRUS 2019 (COVID-19) OUTBREAK|

 Last night I heard form “reliable sources” that other measures will be announced today.
 The situation changes at least daily and sometimes even hourly.
 Keep a look out for updates and announcements.

 I am reminded, as I write this letter, of a verse from Psalm 121.
-It is one of the Psalms of Ascent.
+It is one of the Psalms of Ascents.
 It was recited as the Jewish pilgrims went up to the Temple in Jerusalem, “I will lift up mine eyes unto the hills, from whence cometh my help.
 My help cometh from the Lord, which made heaven and earth.”
 Let us continue to put our trust in the Lord, while using all the resources that God has gifted us with to act prudently, wisely and for the common good.

 Revd Canon Patrick Curran (Chaplain)